 - 8. Insert the DIMM into the connector by aligning the edges of the DIMM with the slots at the ends of the DIMM connector. - 9.
-Firmly press the DIMM straight down into the connector by applying pressure on both ends of the DIMM simultaneously.
+Firmly press one end of the DIMM into the connector; then, press the other end into the connector.
 The retaining clips snap into the locked position when the DIMM is seated in the connector.
 If there is a gap between the DIMM and the retaining clips, the DIMM has not been correctly inserted; open the retaining clips, remove the DIMM, and then reinsert it. - 10.
 Repeat steps 5 through 9 to replace any remaining DIMMs on the memory card. - 11.
 Replace the memory card: - a.
 Insert the memory card into the memory card connector. - b.
 Press the memory card into the connector and close the retention levers.

-If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 45.
+If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 47.